pagarkristian/enterprise-homelab-core/README.md

 ## 🌟 1.
 Executive Overview

 > [!IMPORTANT]
 > **Enterprise Homelab Core** is a living architectural blueprint modeling a Small-to-Medium Business (SMB) enterprise network.
-This project demonstrates a full-lifecycle infrastructure evolution: originating from a fundamentally insecure baseline (**v1.0.0-vulnerable**), subjected to rigorous penetration testing, and iteratively mitigated via radical configuration pengerasan (**v1.1.0-hardened**).
+This project demonstrates a full-lifecycle infrastructure evolution: originating from a fundamentally insecure baseline (**v1.0.0-vulnerable**), subjected to rigorous penetration testing, and iteratively mitigated via radical configuration hardening (**v1.1.0-hardened**).

 ### 🎯 Core Infrastructure Pillars:
 * 🔹 **Infrastructure as Code (IaC) Mindset:** All device configurations, firewall matrices, and system rules are version-controlled and documented as code.